-As a former member of the Human Services Committee, and an employee of Hartford Healthcare and Charlotte Hungerford Hospital I am dedicated to social responsibility.
+As a former member of the Human Services Committee, and a current employee of Hartford Healthcare and Charlotte Hungerford Hospital I am dedicated to social responsibility and keenly aware of the many public health challenges that exist today.
 The overall health, welfare, and education of our friends, families, and neighbors is paramount for our survival.
+Since January, my fellow colleagues and I have been firmly planted on the front lines, battling coronavirus from every possibly angle and treating hundreds of Northwest Corner residents.
+Over the past seven months I have consulted with countless businesses, schools, hospitals, and families about how does life for them go on in a world with coronavirus.
+This has been a gargantuan task, but together we've overcome so much and together we will beat this virus and begin restoring some kind of normalcy back into our lives.
 I have fought hard to ensure that tuitions at our state universities and community colleges remain affordable.
 I continue to challenge University administrators who choose to dramatically increase the salaries and bonuses of their Professors which in return only raises our children's tuition rates.
 I have maintained a close relationship with the amazing counselors and advocates at Susan B. Anthony Project and Women's Support Services.
 Together, we were able to reform Connecticut's antiquated Dual Arrest laws and ensure that victims are empowered and confident enough to call for help without the worry of being wrongfully accused and/or arrested.
 I will continue to fight to eliminate Connecticut's Statute of Limitations.
 Victims should be able to come forward and speak out about their abuse and assault at a time when they feel comfortable and empowered enough to do so.
 I realize investigations are harder to conduct as more time passes by but I feel the current Statutes do not allow enough time.